-Immediate contact should be made with the LADO(s) by the Head to discuss any allegation, consider the nature, content and context of the allegation and agree a course of action including any involvement of the police.
+Immediate contact (within one working day) should be made with the LADO(s) by the case manager to discuss any allegation, consider the nature, content and context of the allegation and agree a course of action including any involvement of the police.
 GDPR cannot be allowed to stand in the way of safeguarding children.
 Discussions are recorded in writing, and any communication with both the individual and the parents of the child/children agreed.
-The Manor will consider carefully whether the circumstances of the case warrant suspension or whether alternative arrangements should be put in place.
-The Manor will give due weight to the views of the LADO, KCSIE and WT when making a decision about suspension.
-Records concerning allegations of abuse must be preserved for the term of the Independent inquiry into Child Sexual Abuse and at least until the accused has reached normal pension age or for 10 years from the date of the allegation if it is longer.